-Provide a summary of any structural changes to programmes since any previous accreditation process.
+Provide a summary of how concerns and opportunities raised in any previous accreditation process have been addressed and list any structural changes to programmes since any previous accreditation.
 Additionally, where a programme is subject to transitional change provide the present structure, the transitional arrangement and the longer-term structure.